Explore the Collection

 Whether you’re resting on a park bench beside “Toby” the retriever, visiting the baseball field and “Dreamin’ of the Big Game,” stopping by Town Hall to honor “Everyday Heroes,” or finding your place in a life-size game of “Follow the Leader,” Summerville, South Carolina has some outdoor, public sculptures that will warm your heart and stir your imagination.

 Since its beginnings in 1999, Sculpture in the South has installed more than 25 figurative bronzes in the permanent collection.
 Enjoy the photos of these permanent sculpture pieces and read the inspirational stories of how they came to be -- and we sincerely hope you have the opportunity to see these exceptional works of art in person.
-For more information regarding the installation and purchase of sculpture call the Sculpture in the South office or use our Contact form.
+For more information regarding the installation and purchase of sculpture email the Sculpture in the South office or use our Contact form.

-Hop To it – by Kim Shaklee
+by Kim Shaklee

 This sculpture was unveiled on September 22, 1999, as the first piece of sculpture purchased for Summerville by Sculpture in the South.
 Our frog is in good company.
 Another frog from the edition of twelve that Ms. Shaklee produced was installed in Washington, DC’s National Zoo at the Smithsonian the week before the Summerville unveiling.
 Of course, we think our Hop To It has the better view!

-Toby – by W. Sandy Proctor
+by W. Sandy Proctor

 That friendly-looking Labrador retriever beside the bench is actually a bronze sculpture by Tallahassee artist, W. Sandy Proctor.
 And the woman beside the “Lab” is Joann Brooks, who donated the sculpture to Summerville.